Man starts his day right with a delicious cup of hot coffee.

 Could cause digestive issues

 We couldn’t leave out the obvious.
-Drinking coffee before breakfast is more likely to trigger peristalsis—helping you go number two faster.
-However, for those who are more sensitive to caffeine, coffee can also trigger nausea and acid reflux (26).
+Drinking coffee before breakfast may be more likely to trigger peristalsis—helping you go number two faster (25).
+However, coffee may increase stomach acid secretion, so those who have more sensitive stomachs or pre-existing gastrointestinal (GI) conditions like irritable bowel syndrome (IBS) may need to limit or avoid coffee intake (25, 26).

 To settle unpleasant symptoms, Fernando suggests trial and error.
 “Some people tolerate decaf coffee better, others may find a splash of milk helps.
 Avoiding coffee on an empty stomach may also help, or try switching to tea which has less caffeine,” she says.
 “Experiment to find what works best for you.”